Uplift » Can My Lawyer Cash My Settlement Check?

 If your lawyer refuses to give you a copy of the check or the final accounting, this gives you cause for legal action against the law firm.

-Fortunately, it is rare that a law firm will mishandle client funds, so this should not become an issue.
+Fortunately, it is rare for a law firm to mishandle client funds, so this should not become an issue.

 Hiring a Personal Injury Attorney

-To maximize the settlement you get in your personal injury case, you should retain an experienced personal injury attorney.
-They can help you prepare a strong case, deal with the insurer, and file a lawsuit if you fail to agree upon a reasonable settlement.
+To maximize the settlement you receive in your personal injury case, you should retain an experienced personal injury attorney.
+They can help you prepare a strong case, deal with the insurer, and file a lawsuit if you fail to agree on a reasonable settlement.

-Ask the law firm about their accounting practices and ask how the final settlement will be handled.
+Ask the law firm about its accounting practices and how the final settlement will be handled.
 The more you know about this process in advance, the less frustrating you will find any potential delays.

 If you are unhappy with any element of your initial consultation, look for another lawyer to better represent you.